yaml/yaml-spec/spec/spec.md

 > If the prefix begins with a ["**`!`**"] character, [shorthands] using the [handle] are expanded to a [local tag].
-Note that such a [tag] is intentionally not a valid URI, and its semantics are specific to the [application].
+Note that such a [tag] is intentionally not a valid URI and its semantics are specific to the [application].
 In particular, two [documents] in the same [stream] may assign different semantics to the same [local tag].